Would you like to get more traffic to your blog?

 When people search online, search engines show the title tag of the content.
 If no title tag is specified, Google uses your headline.
 Google and Bing will display approximately 70 characters before the title tag or headline is truncated…something to keep in mind when crafting blog headlines.

-(This is dependent on the width of your characters.)
+[Tweet “70 characters is the maximum length for your headline to show up fully in search results. “] (This is dependent on the width of your characters.)

 Not sure if your title is too long?
 You can preview what your headline will look like with the New Title Tag Preview tool by Moz.